 At 10am Church would begin with the minister appearing from the mysterious room at the back, mounting his pulpit and saying the same thing each time.
 I forget what it was but you can bet it was important.
 Sunday School kids had to start off in the big church first (‘big church’ in no way to be confused with Die Groot Kerk which was up the road, also in Warden Street, but apparently closer to heaven).
 Barbara thinks this was to teach us kids to sit still, listen to the grown-ups, keep deadly quiet and definitely not to talk and giggle in Church.
 Well, that didn’t work did it?
 What was so funny?
 Was it Mrs. Brunsdon’s singing?
 Was it Mrs. Fritzgerald’s hat or her fur cape?
 Or was it little two year old Glynnis Yates standing up on the pew and saying loudly to her father in the pulpit: “Daddy, you Scallywag”!
 Whatever it was, it was very funny.
 One definite cause of hilarity once was while Mary was teaching us ‘Hark!
 Hark!
-Hark!, While infant voices sing’ and Fluffy Crawley sang the harks in an Afrikaans pronunciation while making little raking motions with his hands, causing collapsification.
+Hark!, While infant voices sing’ and Fluffy Crawley sang the harks in an Afrikaans pronunciation while making little raking motions with his hands and arms, causing collapsification.

 Barbara remembers: In our earlier years – 1959/1960 – us three little Swanepoels would walk down Warden Street with Audrey and Monica Hastings, who lived in Warden Street back to back with our great-grandmother’s house at 13 Stuart Street.
 There at ‘Granny Bland’s house we would have high tea, scones or crumpets on the front veranda steps with our Grandmother Annie Bland, her sister Jessie Bell and Annie’s mother-in-law, Mary Bland, known as Granny Bland – a highlight of the week.

 They were not church-going folk, but it was OK, Mother Mary Methodist did enough church for all of them put together!
 Plus she did lots of Women’s Auxiliary and choir practice.
-I think ‘Women’s Auxiliary’ was probably started by the men to “keep ’em out of the pulpit”?
+I think ‘Women’s Auxiliary’ was probably started by the men to ‘keep ’em out of the pulpit?’
 We would happily wait with these friendly sinners for Mom to finish her church service and then join us.